MP for South West Devon

 Opposition Assistant Whip (Commons)

-Rebecca Smith is the Conservative MP for South West Devon, elected on 4 July 2024.
-She currently serves as the Opposition Assistant Whip in the Commons and sits on the Transport and Ecclesiastical Committees, while also serving on the Bus Services (No. 2) Bill committee.
-In Parliament, she has previously contributed to several Bill committees, including the Railways Bill, Pension Schemes Bill, Public Authorities (Fraud, Error and Recovery) Bill, and Renters’ Rights Bill.
+Rebecca Smith is the Conservative MP for South West Devon, elected in July 2024.
+She currently serves as the Opposition Assistant Whip in the Commons and sits on the Transport Committee and the Ecclesiastical Committee, while also contributing to the Bus Services (No. 2) Bill committee since 2025.
+Since entering Parliament she has taken part in several public bill committees.

-She has declared 11 financial interests, including seven entries for gifts, benefits and hospitality from UK sources; one entry for employment and earnings; one entry for ongoing paid employment; one miscellaneous entry; and one entry for visits outside the UK.
+She has several declared financial interests, including gifts, benefits and hospitality from UK sources and ongoing paid employment.
+There are also declared entries relating to visits outside the UK.

 Generated 21 February 2026